 Get lost in the historic city center

-The city center of Graz is an UNESCO World Heritage Site and trust me there is a reason for that.
-It is filled with small streets, tall pastel colored buildings, and astonishing squares.
-The city has an undeniably vibe of coziness and you instantly feel like you are not here for the first time.
+The city center of Graz, Austria is a UNESCO World Heritage Site and trust me there is a reason for that.
+It is filled with small streets, tall pastel-colored buildings, and astonishing squares.
+The city has an undeniable vibe of coziness and you instantly feel like you are not here for the first time.

-In Graz you will find a lot of students, because there are like five huge universities and one of the most popular is University of Music and Performing Arts.
+In Graz, you will find a lot of students, because there are like five huge universities and one of the most popular is the University of Music and Performing Arts.
 Why should you care if you are just a tourist in Graz?

-The main reason is that those students love to earn extra money by playing in the city center’s streets and also, it is possible to find high class concert for a really funny price.
-I lived in Graz for 6 months and there was not even a single day that I was not listening to the classical music.
+The main reason is that those students love to earn extra money by playing in the city center’s streets and also, it is possible to find a high-class concert for a really funny price.
+I lived in Graz for 6 months and there was not even a single day that I was not listening to classical music.

 Austrians also love biking, it is a fun activity until you understand how many hills Graz has.
-Actually, I believe that biking is a great way to see the city, because it’s cheap and you get to the places faster.
-The only huge disadvantage is bicycle’s roads.
-Many bike’s roads are on tramlines and those lines are the exact size as a bike’s tire which easily gets stuck.
+Actually, I believe that biking is a great way to see the city because it’s cheap and you get to the places faster.
+The only huge disadvantage is the bicycle’s roads.
+Many bike’s roads are on tram lines and those lines are the exact size as a bike’s tire which easily gets stuck.
 I had my shameful moment when I got hurt and I broke my bike.
 So I am speaking from my personal experience, please be careful.

 Graz is a part of Steiermark region in Austria and the dark gold or regional product here is pumpkin seed oil.
 If you go to restaurants you will find a lot of meals with this oil, from salad to schnitzel.
 My personal favorite was Kürbiskernöl ice cream!
 I know it sounds a bit strange, but it was the best ice cream I had ever tried.
 You can find it on almost every corner in “Eis Greissler”